shoshi-cuet/LLM_Enhanched_ETL_Pipeline/README.md

   - [Acknowledgements](#acknowledgements)

 ## Overview
 ETL pipelines are manually maintained by data engineers and they also process complex metadata about the underlying schema structure of the data.
 This, in essence, is a cumbersome and error-prone method.
-This repository holds an approach to incorporate LLMS to understand these schema structures and complex metadata.
+This repository holds an approach to incorporate LLMs to understand these schema structures and complex metadata.
 The models are not included in this repository, however, we worked with different open-source LLM libraries available in the HuggingFace repository.

 ## Datasets
   - **AdventureWorks**: is a widely used comprehensive dataset provided by Microsoft for learning and practicing SQL Server and database management.
 The dataset contains 759254 rows of semi-structured data distributed over 71 tables in 8 modules of imaginary AdventureWorks Cycles data.
 This dataset can be obtained by following the instructions in [link](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/adventure-works)